SkyeYXL/ecs/intl.en-US/API Reference/Instances/CreateInstance.md

 This parameter is empty by default.
 If you do not specify a zone, the system randomly selects a zone. |
 |ClusterId|String|No|c-bp67acfmxazb4p\*\*\*\*|The ID of the cluster in which to create the instance.

 **Note:** This parameter will be removed in the future.
-We recommend that you use other parameters to ensure future compatibility. |
+We recommend that you use other parameters to ensure compatibility. |
 |ClientToken|String|No|123e4567-e89b-12d3-a456-426655440000|The client token that is used to ensure the idempotence of the request.
 You can use the client to generate the value, but you must make sure that it is unique among different requests.
 The **ClientToken** value must contain only ASCII characters and cannot exceed 64 characters in length.
 For more information, see [How to ensure idempotence](~~25693~~). |
 |VlanId|String|No|10|The ID of the virtual local area network \(VLAN\). |
 |InnerIpAddress|String|No|192.168.\*\*. \*\*|The internal IP address to be assigned to the instance. |